Project CLASS stands for

 Since 1997, over 800,000 children and adults have benefited from Project CLASS.
 More than 80,000 teachers and school staff have received Project CLASS training and in-school services.

-Project CLASS has been implemented locally in schools in Houston Independent School District, Spring Branch Independent School District, Fort Bend Independent School District, Spring Independent School District, and Houston KIPP schools.
+Project CLASS is currently implemented locally in schools in Houston Independent School District, Spring Branch Independent School District, Houston KIPP charter schools, Catholic and Faith-based schools.
 Project CLASS Training has also been provided to numerous KIPP and Charter schools across the United States.
 Each year, more than 30,000 children are positively impacted by Project CLASS.

 Our vision is to equip each child with the concrete skills to respect self and respect others.
 We have the responsibility to insure that each child has been provided the tools to develop constructive personal relationships and have the best chance for a meaningful and productive future.